-Dean Deutz, a private wealth consultant with RBC Wealth Management, says he's seen family financial education done “in very different ways” and at different ages.
+Dean Deutz, a private wealth consultant with RBC Wealth Management–U.S., says he’s seen family financial education done “in very different ways” and at different ages.

-Financial advisers, private bankers and wealth managers often are the best teachers, especially since they're the ones heirs may turn to later, Wolberg says.
-“It truly takes a financial village and learning those skill sets early on,” he says.
+Financial advisers, private bankers and wealth managers often are the best teachers, especially since they’re the ones heirs may turn to later, O’Leary says.
+“It truly takes a financial village and learning those skill sets early on,” she says.

 Indeed, Deutz recalls, there have been times when parents have asked him to join family meetings so that he could share some financial knowledge with their children.

-Families that successfully transfer wealth often set up children's trust accounts with third-party trustees, Wolberg says.
-Beneficiaries need to learn about the trusts — including budgeting and living within their means -- at an early age, Wolberg says.
+Families that successfully transfer wealth often set up children’s trust accounts with third-party trustees, O’Leary says.
+Beneficiaries need to learn about the trusts—including budgeting and living within their means—at an early age.

 Financial education can start years earlier, as soon as a child is old enough for an allowance.